-Captain your own two-person boat on a guided tour to some of Antigua’s most beautiful secluded bays and islands for snorkeling.
+Captain your own two-person boat on a guided tour to some of the best places to snorkel in Antigua.
 On the southwest coast, the two-mile-long Cade’s Reef awaits with a rich underwater world to explore.

 This is a premier destination for snorkelers and divers, where abundant marine life lives in warm waters with usually excellent visibility.
 You’ll have the chance to see angelfish, parrotfish, spiny lobsters, conch, eels, damselfish, eagle rays, and barracudas.
 Reef and nurse sharks have also been known to make an appearance in the area.